 Best For: Spicy food and panda sightings

-Myanmar seems to be the place to travel to this year, with many of our Sassy girls heading there themselves for long weekend breaks.
-Fly to Yangon in just over three hours and spend your time exploring Myanmar’s capital city and eating your way around its many restos.
+Myanmar is top of our list this year.
+Fly to Yangon in just over three hours and spend your time exploring Myanmar’s capital city and eating your way around its many restaurants.

 Fly To: Yangon International Airport

 Flight Time: 3 hours, 10 minutes

 Best For: Pagoda hoping!